Samsung/tizen-docs/docs/application/native/guides/text-input/stt.md

   The private data is a setting parameter for applying keys provided by the STT engine.
 Using the `stt_set_private_data()` function, you can set the private data as the corresponding key of the STT engine.

+- Audio ID

+  The audio ID is a text for identifying the audio-in device that is used to record audio data.
+Using the `stt_set_audio_id()` function, you can set the audio ID.

 <a name="info_stt"></a>
 ## STT Information Retrieval